Esri/arcgis-runtime-samples-android/kotlin/display-layer-view-state/README.md

-# Display layer view status
+# Display layer view state

 Determine if a layer is currently being viewed.